quocthai9120/Image-Captioning/docs/index.md

 # Related Work
 There have been several models designed to extract patterns from photos throughout history.
 The Convolutional Neural Network [1] is one of the major phases in extracting features from images as it allows the model to collect local information.

-A big move from the past is transfer learning., Transfer learning allows us to apply pre-trained models for our specific purpose [2].
+A big move from the past is transfer learning.
+Transfer learning allows us to apply pre-trained models for our specific purpose [2].
 We use the pretrained model ResNet-101 [3] in our study because it has demonstrated its capacity to perform numerous vision-related tasks.

 In terms of language processing, recurrent models demonstrate the ability to cope with sequences of varying lengths.
 LSTM is a good option to mention since it deals with both long-term and short-term dependencies within a sequence, making it a good model for extracting information from languages for a variety of purposes, including language generation [4].